MicrosoftDocs/SupportArticles-docs/support/sql/performance/understand-resolve-blocking.md

 When locking and blocking persists to the point where there's a detrimental effect on system performance, it's due to one of the following reasons:

-* A SPID holds locks on a set of resources for an extended period of time before releasing them.
+* An SPID holds locks on a set of resources for an extended period of time before releasing them.
 This type of blocking resolves itself over time but can cause performance degradation.

-* A SPID holds locks on a set of resources and never releases them.
+* An SPID holds locks on a set of resources and never releases them.
 This type of blocking doesn't resolve itself and prevents access to the affected resources indefinitely.

 In the first scenario, the situation can be very fluid as different SPIDs cause blocking on different resources over time, creating a moving target.
 These situations are difficult to troubleshoot using [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) to narrow down the issue to individual queries.
 In contrast, the second situation results in a consistent state that can be easier to diagnose.